Find Trade Colleges

 Read More…

-Community Care College ranked #6 on this year’s Most Popular Allied Health Professions Trade Schools in Oklahoma list.
-Community Care College is a small private not-for-profit school located in the city of Tulsa.
+Community Care College landed the #6 spot in the 2023 rankings for the most popular allied health professions programs.
+Community Care College is a small private not-for-profit school located in the large city of Tulsa.

 Full Allied Health Professions at Community Care College Report

-With a ranking of #7, Indian Capital Technology Center, Muskogee did quite well on this year’s most popular schools for allied health professions students.
+Indian Capital Technology Center, Muskogee ranked #7 on this year’s Most Popular Allied Health Professions Trade Schools in Oklahoma list.
 Indian Capital Technology Center, Muskogee is a small public school located in the rural area of Muskogee.

 Full Allied Health Professions at Indian Capital Technology Center, Muskogee Report

-American Institute of Medical Technology did quite well in this year’s ranking of the most popular schools for allied health professions students.
-It came in at #8 on the list.
-Located in the large city of Tulsa, American Institute of Medical Technology is a private for-profit college with a fairly small student population.
+With a ranking of #8, American Institute of Medical Technology did quite well on this year’s most popular schools for allied health professions students.
+Located in the city of Tulsa, American Institute of Medical Technology is a private for-profit school with a small student population.

-Full Allied Health Professions at American Institute of Medical Technology Report
+Read full report on Allied Health Professions at American Institute of Medical Technology

 #9